First Impression: Schuyler Treveris Series

 Schuyler Bibles has revealed their latest design: the Schuyler Treveris Series.
 Unlike the Quentel/Canterbury series which focuses on referencing (like most Bibles on the market), the Treveris Series is designed with reading as the primary focus.
 The series will complement the Quentel/Canterbury series, so they’ll have one for reference, preaching, and study, and one for reading.
 This series takes a different approach to Bible design by taking the verse numbers out of the text and placing them in the left margin.
 It also removes all of the added features such as references, footnotes, and section headings.
 The series will start with the KJV.

 For the KJV, this is a major change from the common verse-by-verse layout.
 It takes a text-first approach.
 The text is presented in single column paragraph format while at the same time reuniting sentences that have been divided by verse numbers.
 The verses have traditionally printed the first letter as a capital even if it continues the sentence.
-Remove the verse numbers and you have sentences that look, well, odd.
+This continues that feature, which helps in finding where the verses begin and end.

 Poetry and letters are usually not identified in the KJV.
 The Treveris will print poetry to look like poetry, letters to look like letters, and prose to look like prose.
 This includes all poetry the New Testament.
 Until now, the Cambridge Clarion, Pitt Minion, and New Cambridge Paragraph Bible are the only Bibles that solve those issues, but they still add the verse numbers within the text and have very little poetry in the NT.